 Ireland is an island nation and our coastal landscapes and seascapes are an important and highly appreciated factor in our identity.
 They make a major contribution to our economy, tourist industry and quality of life.
-The existing legislation and regulations governing construction at sea afford virtually no protection to our coastal landscapes.
+Existing legislation and regulations (to June 2020) governing construction at sea afford virtually no protection to our coastal landscapes.

 Under The Foreshore Act 1933, the Minister for the Marine has responsibility for assessing the potential impact of offshore developments including impact on coastal landscapes, a factor which was probably not envisaged when the legislation was drafted.
 There is no statutory involvement of local planning authorities, whose jurisdiction ends at the shoreline, and no public right of appeal to an independent appeals board such as An Bord Pleanála.